 If you take a look at his Instagram profile, you will find inspiring traveling content, full of pictures from all 77 countries that Jordan has traveled to.

 Jordan hopes to attend every single pride festival and chill with other gay influencers in various countries and help people understand the value of gender identity.
 He mostly works with travel brands and usually posts travel photos instead of selfies.

-Lex is a trans-binary queer activist of the LGBTQ community.
+Lex is a trans-binary queer activist in the LGBTQ+ community.
 Their pronouns are ‘they/them’, and through Instagram, they hope to spread awareness about the difference between gender identity and gender expression.

-Lex is open about his support towards movements such as Black Lives Matter and LGBTQ Education, and often takes to his YouTube channel to voice his opinions on different topics.
+Lex is open about his support of movements such as Black Lives Matter and LGBTQ Education and often takes to his YouTube channel to voice his opinions on different topics.